Trauma and compression to the nerves of the hand results in paralysis and a loss of sensory feedback.

-A three-phase study using mixed methods was undertaken to develop and validate the I-HaND.
+A three-phase study using mixed methods was undertaken to develop and validate a patient-reported questionnaire, the Impact of Hand Nerve Disorders (I-HaND).
 Face-to-face interviews with 14 patients and subsequent pilot-testing with 61 patients resulted in the development of the content of a new 32-item PROM.
 A final longitudinal, repeated-measures validation study with 82 patients assessed the psychometric properties of the I-HaND.

 Patients found the I-HaND to be relevant and highly acceptable.
 Evaluation of its psychometric properties confirmed that the I-Hand has excellent test-retest reliability, construct validity and is responsive to change over three months.